Roles and tiers

 Roles decide what a user can do.
 Plan tier and feature controls decide which modules are available to the organization.

-Access is effective only when all three checks pass:
+Access is effective only when every applicable check passes:

 - The user's role can open or change the feature.